nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

+1. User requests for a [list of all meetings (UC4)](#use-case-uc4---list-all-meetings).
+2. System shows a list of all meetings.
-1. User requests to edit a meeting.
+3. User requests to edit a meeting by specifying the index of the meeting.
-2. System replaces current meeting information with the new information.
+4. System replaces current meeting information with the new information.
+5. System informs user that the specific meeting has been updated.

    Use case ends.